schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

     # app/config/config.yml
     jms_security_extra:
-        # If you set-up your controllers as services, you must set this to false;
-        # otherwise your security checks will be performed twice.
-        secure_controllers: true

         # Whether you want to secure all services (true), or only secure specific
         # services (false); see also below
         secure_all_services: false